GeorgeBatch/histFM-clustering-benchmark/README.md

 # Choosing a Promising Histopathology Foundation Model by Clustering Augmented Patches

+The idea of this project is to evaluate the performance of different histopathology foundation models (**histFM**) on patch-level pre-text tasks in order to choose a promising foundation model for subsequent downstream slide-level tasks.
+This repository shows how a sample of patches can be extracted from histopathology slides and then used to evaluate the performance of different histFM models.
+The pre-text task chosen as an example in this repository is clustering augmented patches.
+The performance of the histFM models is evaluated by comparing the clustering results with the ground truth labels of the patches.
+Other pre-text tasks can be used for preliminary evaluation of histopathology foundation models.

 Feature extration and clustering evaluation code in this repository is based on my code from [LC25000-clean](https://github.com/GeorgeBatch/LC25000-clean) repository.

 ## Environment Setup